ashikagah/spiral-lcs/README.md

 ## Usage

+1. Generate time series of spiral waves

 In MATLAB command window,

 ```
->> cd Rogers-McCulloch
->> demo
+>> generate_data
 ```
-The demo script will:

-1. Generate spiral waves

-The function `rm_spirals.m` is a MATLAB implementation of the Rogers-McCulloch model in two dimensions (2-D).
-The function will create random stimulations to induce (usually multiple) spiral waves in a 2-D lattice.
-It will save the time series of the excitation variable (_ts_) in a file `orig.mat` and a movie file `orig_movie.avi`.
-There is an option to save a stimulation data file `stim.mat`.
+It will use the function `rm_spirals.m` to create random stimulations to induce (usually multiple) spiral waves in a 2-D lattice.
+It will save the time series of the excitation variable (_ts_) in a file `orig60.mat` and its binarized time series in a file `bi60.mat`.

 2. Convert to phase map